zqcushma/Project-3/README.md

 Welcome to the Craft Brewer Dashboard!
 This data analytics project focuses on creating a dashboard for displaying information related to craft breweries, broken into location based and time based information.
 The main goal is to allow anyone looking into opening a brewery or expanding their business to make a well informed decision about where they take their next step.

+One item of note, this project was created with the goal of having a webpage that can be hosted by GitHub Pages.
+If that page is unavailable, then a HTTP server is required locally for this to function properly.
+Our team used the extension "Live Server" by Ritick Dey for Visual Studio Code.
+With the server running, load up the index.html file and everything should work properly.

 ## Usage

 To interact with the project, follow these steps: